jenna-studio/lecture-reaction/README.md

 input-region concept rather than a window flag, so `set_ignore_cursor_events` may not behave the same way.
 X11 should be closer to macOS behaviour.

-None of this is speculation about the code — it compiles for these targets.
-It is untested runtime behaviour, and worth an hour on the actual machine before a lecture depends on it.
+Native Windows and Linux builds and runtime behaviour remain unverified.
+Test on the intended operating system and presentation setup before relying on the overlay for a lecture.

 ## Troubleshooting